UDPM: Upsampling Diffusion Probabilistic Models

 Cold diffusion \cite{Bansal2022Cold} performs diffusion steps by replacing the steps of noise addition with steps of blending with another image or other general steps.
-Also, that work is very different from our work as the goal here is to show that it is possible to replace denoising with other operations and not to show that it is possible to make the process more efficient computationally.
-In the supplementary material, we present an ablation study where we reduce the added noise during the forward process.
+This approach differs significantly from ours, as their goal is to demonstrate that denoising can be replaced with other operations without developing the corresponding diffusion equations.
+In our case, we formally show what operations can be used without losing the Markovian property of the forward and reverse diffusion processes, and without omitting the noise component.

+Soft diffusion \cite{daras2022soft} proposes to blur the signal before adding noise to it in the forward process.
+Then, for solving the reverse process they train a network to deblur and denoise the signal.
+However, the addition of the blur operation to the forward process prohibits explicit access to the reverse process and therefore relies solely on the network to predict the clean sharp sample.
+In contrast, in our method, the reverse process is explicitly accessible and can be sampled easily.

-A concurrent effort \cite{guth2022wavelet,kadkhodaie2023learning} suggests replacing the denoising steps by learning the wavelet coefficients of the high frequencies and they show it can reduce the number of diffusion steps.
-Our work differs from theirs by the fact that we rely on an upsampling with additive noise step, we show more datasets in our experiments and we also exhibit an interpretable latent space, which is a lacking component in many of the recent diffusion models.
+Another effort \cite{guth2022wavelet,kadkhodaie2023learning} suggests replacing the denoising steps by learning the wavelet coefficients of the high frequencies.
+They show that this can reduce the number of diffusion steps.
+Our work differs from theirs in the fact that we rely on upsampling with an additive noise step.
+We also employ advanced loss functions and present state-of-the-art generation results.
+This is in addition to our interpretable latent space, a component missing from many of the recent diffusion models.

-Many works tried to accelerate the sampling procedure of denoising diffusion model \cite{Song2022DDIM, karras2022elucidating, lu2022dpm, lu2022dpmplus, dockhorn2022genie}, they focus only on reducing the number of sampling steps, while ignoring the diffusion structure itself.
-By contrast, in this work, we propose to not only degrade the signal over the noise domain but also in the spatial domain and therefore ``dissolve'' the signal much faster.
+Many works tried to accelerate the sampling procedure of the denoising diffusion model \cite{Song2022DDIM, karras2022elucidating, lu2022dpm, lu2022dpmplus, dockhorn2022genie}.
+However, they only focus on reducing the number of sampling steps, while ignoring the diffusion structure itself.
+By contrast, in this work we propose to degrade the signal not only over the noise domain, but also in the spatial domain, thereby ``dissolving'' the signal much faster.